microsoft/tigertoolbox/Mining-PlanCache/readme.md

 # Exploring the Plan Cache

-Microsoft provides a type of service related to performnace troubleshooting called a SQL Performance Tuning and Optimization Clinic.
-This is directed at finding and resolving issues with your server configuration, database design and/or T-SQL coding from a performance standpoint, right there in your workplace.
-In this scope, it makes sense to explore what’s going on with your cached plans, for one, especially for SQL Server versions where the Query Store is not available.
+Most of the queries below are also part of the Performance and Best Practices Check (http://aka.ms/BPCheck).
+It may make sense to explore what’s going on with your cached plans, especially for SQL Server versions where the Query Store is not available.

 Fixing performance issues by having a proper database design, indexing and well written code is not only better but also much less expensive that upgrading your servers hardware, as a way to minimize performance issues.